EVANDRAUGHT/Source-code-of-Intelligent-Opitimization-Technology/README.md

 # Source-code-of-Intelligent-Opitimization-Technology
-This is the code of my report on Intelligent Opitimization Technology
+These are the codes and result pictures of my report on Intelligent Opitimization Technology